Rip-Rip-Rip/P2CE-Addon-Fall-Damage/README.md

 DEVELOPER:

-ResetScript() - Used to reset the script back to default, only run this if something breaks.
+`ResetScript()` // Used to reset the script back to default, only run this if something breaks.

 -----

 Credits:

 sirenstorm - Partially creating the panorama health display.
 Beckeroo - Playtesting + feedback.

 -----